epochwolf/old-epochwolf.com/source/pages/about-writing/index.markdown

 I have three main universes my stories exist in: a fantasy universe, a science fiction universe, and a furry universe.
 Most of my stories take place in on of these three universes.
 For example: my two major furry stories (*Tempest* and "A Lack of Immunity") take place in the same universe.
 It's unlikely that Tempest and David will ever meet but they could.

-If you don't know what a furry is, go [here](/pages/what-is-a-furry).
+If you don't know what a furry is, I have an explanation [here](/pages/what-is-a-furry).

 ## Fantasy Universe: Kingdom of Zergon